 Nothing is more exciting than visiting local markets.
 There’s nothing like the smells of the fresh produce, local cheeses and preserves.

-Often busy, these marketplaces are a hive of activity, full of laughter and energy.
+Often busy, these marketplaces are a hive of activity and bustling with energy.
 It is such a pleasure to mingle with locals and experience a slice of their life.
 Local markets also provide a fascinating window into the culture of the place you’re visiting.

 Learn to Haggle

 Haggling can be a fun, playful way of not getting charged the foreigner price.
-It’s the art of negotiating and one that will help you throughout all of life, not just at the market.
+It’s the art of negotiating and one that will help you throughout life, not just at the market.

 Tip: Don’t be too ruthless.
 Always leave a little something for the vendor.